-Loan One, a division of Benchmark Bank, Supports our Veterans
+Loan One, a division of The Union Bank Company, Supports our Veterans

 “We can’t all be heroes.
 Some of us have to stand on the curb and clap as they go by.” – Will Rogers

 The story of Honor Flight is a great American tale.
 In 2004, retired Air Force Captain Earl Morse first flew veterans in his own plane to visit their newly built World War II Memorial in Washington, D.C.
 Earl’s undertaking caught on, and with the help of Jeff Miller, spread to other pilots who began escorting veterans to Washington, D.C.
 By the end of 2012 Honor Flight has helped 98,500 World War II veterans see their memorial.